 Many of the sellers and entrepreneurs you hear about importing from China and selling on Amazon are essentially following this method.
 The most popular place to find ODM manufacturers, especially in Asia, is Alibaba.com.
 Other sources include Aliexpress.com, GlobalSources.com, and Made-In-China.com.
-These sources are covered in more depth in the Supplier Marketplaces chapter.
+These sources are covered in more depth in the Supplier Marketplaces guide.

 The minimum order quantity will be less than with OEM, because there are fewer set-up costs to recoup.